M Ravi: Cause lawyering (2006–2021)

-Private practice and cost orders (2019-Present)
+Private practice, cost orders, and suspension (2015–2024)

+In 2015, after Ravi's psychiatrist diagnosed Ravi as being hypomanic and stated that Ravi's hypomania created risk of errors of judgment, erratic and abnormal behaviour and emotional outbursts, the Law Society of Singapore suspended Ravi from practising law until he submitted to a medical examination by his psychiatrist or a certified consultant psychiatrist.

 In 2019, Ravi criticised prosecutors and judges in Singapore for a lack of impartiality.
 He later apologised and withdrew the statements.
 The disciplinary tribunal of the Law Society later found that Ravi should be fined at least S$10,000, finding him guilty of two charges of misconduct under the Legal Profession Act.

-In October 2020, Ravi alleged that there was a "miscarriage of justice" and that prosecutors had been "overzealous" in their prosecution of Gobi Avedian.
+In October 2020, Ravi alleged that there was a "miscarriage of justice" and that prosecutors were "wrongdoers" and had been "overzealous" in their prosecution of Gobi Avedian.
 A month later, he filed a civil suit on Gobi's behalf against a number of prosecutors, alleging that they had abused their powers and acted in bad faith.
-The Attorney-General's Chambers disputed Ravi's claims and filed a disciplinary complaint to the Law Society of Singapore for possible professional misconduct.
-After the Law Society found no misconduct, the Attorney-General's Chambers appealed the decision to the High Court, which affirmed the Society's decision and dismissed the appeal.
+The Attorney-General's Chambers disputed Ravi's claims and filed a disciplinary complaint to the Law Society for possible professional misconduct.
+The Law Society's disciplinary tribunal found Ravi innocent of the first charge but guilty of three other charges.
+The Attorney-General's Chambers appealed the decision to the High Court on the first charge, seeking a guilty verdict on the charge, but the court affirmed the tribunal's decision and dismissed the appeal.
+The Law Society appealed the decision to the Supreme Court, which, on 22 March 2023, found Ravi guilty of misconduct and suspended him from practice for five years.
+In response to the judgment, a number of international non-governmental organisations, including Human Rights Watch, Amnesty International, and the Union Internationale des Avocats criticised Ravi's suspension on the grounds of infringing upon his freedom of expression.